tinymce/tinymce-docs/README.md

 # TinyMCE Documentation

-This project maintains the official documentation for TinyMCE, available at [https://www.tiny.cloud/docs](https://www.tiny.cloud/docs).
+This project maintains the official documentation for TinyMCE, available at [https://www.tiny.cloud/docs](https://www.tiny.cloud/docs). **TinyMCE 8 is the current stable version.** Use `tinymce@8` or `tinymce/8` in CDN URLs and package installations for new projects.

 If you have modifications or improvements to contribute, fork this repository, make the necessary changes, and submit a pull request (PR).
 A contributor's license agreement (CLA) must be signed before your contribution can be merged.
 This agreement will be sent via email when you create a PR.

 This project is built using [Antora](https://antora.org/)